-Because the event is fully online bidders are able to place proxy bids and have the system manage their bid to ensure they stay the high bidder as long as possible.
+Because the event is fully online, bidders are able to use Proxy Bidding and have the system manage their bid to ensure they stay the high bidder as long as possible.

-Since people will be collecting their items on-site there is no need for credit card integration, they will simply be accepting cash and check payments during pick-up.
+Since people will be collecting their items on-site, there is no need for credit card integration as the organizing committee will simply be accepting cash, and check, payments during pick-up.